getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 : When a string or a non error object is raised, Sentry creates a synthetic exception so you can get a basic stack trace.
 This exception is stored here for further data extraction.

-And these exist for breadcrumbs:
+### Hints for Breadcrumbs

 `event`

-: For breadcrumbs created from browser events the event is often supplied to the breadcrumb as hint.
+: For breadcrumbs created from browser events, the event is often supplied to the breadcrumb as a hint.
 This for instance can be used to extract data from the target DOM element into a breadcrumb.

 `level` / `input`

-: For breadcrumbs created from console log interceptions this holds the original console log level and the original input data to the log function.
+: For breadcrumbs created from console log interceptions.
+This holds the original console log level and the original input data to the log function.

 `response` / `input`

-: For breadcrumbs created from HTTP requests this holds the response object (from the fetch api) and the input parameters to the fetch function.
+: For breadcrumbs created from HTTP requests.
+This holds the response object (from the fetch api) and the input parameters to the fetch function.

 `request` / `response` / `event`

-: For breadcrumbs created from HTTP requests this holds the request and response object (from the node HTTP API) as well as the node event (`response` or `error`).
+: For breadcrumbs created from HTTP requests.
+This holds the request and response object (from the node HTTP API) as well as the node event (`response` or `error`).

 `xhr`

-: For breadcrumbs created from HTTP requests done via the legacy `XMLHttpRequest` API this holds the original xhr object.
+: For breadcrumbs created from HTTP requests done via the legacy `XMLHttpRequest` API.
+This holds the original xhr object.

 &nbsp;
 ## Additional Resources